 Established in 1979, The City College is one of the oldest independent institutions catering for Home and EU students and those with permanent residency, indefinite leave to remain or refugee status in the UK.
 Over the years, thousands of students have successfully completed their studies at The City College and have progressed to higher studies in Universities in the UK and overseas or secured successful careers in a variety of fields.

-The City College library facilities are for reference purposes only, but there are other public and specialist libraries within the vicinity of the college that students have access to.
+The City College library facilities are for reference purposes only, but there are other public and specialist libraries within the vicinity of the college to which students have access.
 Students may require an introductory letter or a student ID from the college in order to be able to use these libraries.
 In addition to the library offered by the City College, students are also encouraged to research online.
-There are links to free online libraries on the college’s Virtual learning Environment (VLE) system and all students have access to the Virtual learning Environment (VLE) once they are enrolled on a course.
+There are links to free online libraries on the college’s Virtual Learning Environment (VLE) system and all students have access to the VLE once they are enrolled on a course.